|V3 + Ü1 (6 ECTS credits)|

 - A comprehensive python tutorial which is quite long

-- Gives a very basic introduction to python and control loops (A sub topic of above link)
+- Gives a very basic introduction to python and control loops (A sub topic of the above link)

 - A basic numpy tutorial